dart-lang/language/doc/life_of_a_language_feature.md

 ## Shipping

+> [!NOTE]
+> We typically enable the feature by default in a version's beta 2 release.
+This
+> is so that we have time to test the feature in beta 3 and we can give
+> ourselves some leeway to fix any surprise bugs.
+>
+> If the implementation teams aren't confident by beta 2 of an intended release
+> version, we'll re-evaluate and push the feature forward to the next version.

 This is a general checklist for shipping a feature:
 - [ ] Make sure all pre-migrations are complete.
 - [ ] Submit a CL that enables the feature by default in the upcoming version.